 The Best Rivers for Swimming In Near Melbourne

-Skip the overcrowded sands of Port Phillip Bay in favour of floating upstream.
+Skip the overcrowded sands of Port Phillip Bay in favour of floating upstream at these Victorian rivers.

 One day, the Yarra might be swimmable.
 But, until then, you need other swimming spots to explore.
 So far, we've brought you unusual swimming holes, waterfalls and beaches.
 Now, we're looking at rivers.
 Here are five near Melbourne where you can cool off — be it in a dramatic gorge on the Werribee River or in a rock pool carved into a creek bed.